-On 10-11 April, the European Citizen Science Association (ECSA), which leads the creation of the European platform for citizen science, and Museum für Naturkunde (MfN), which is coordinating the EU-Citizen.Science project, organised a 24 hour long workshop in Brussels to imagine the EU citizen science platform of the future that the EU-Citizen.Science project aims to build within the next 3 years.
+On 10-11 April, the European Citizen Science Association – ECSA, (leading the creation of the European platform for citizen science) and Museum für Naturkunde – MfN, (the coordinator of the EU-Citizen.Science project) organised a 24 hour long workshop in Brussels to imagine the European citizen science platform of the future that our project aims to build within the next 3 years.

 Held at Stickydot – an open community space for science engagement professionals – the “COST Action WG4 and EU-Citizen.Science workshop: Co-creating the European Citizen Science platform of the future” counted on the expertise of various stakeholders coming from across Europe.
 It brought together 19 citizen science specialists from 12 countries.
 This joint workshop enabled them to exchange and brainstorm on their needs and expectations of the EU-Citizen.Science platform.

 Over this two-day event, participants were notably asked to reflect on the status of citizen science in their own country to put forward people’s needs with regards to their use of the platform.